shopware/shopware/src/Docs/Resources/v2/20-developer-guide/90-storefront/40-snippets.md

 - `getPath`: Return its path here.
 We suggest using the name already chosen in `getName` for your file name.
 - `getIso`: Return the ISO string of the supported locale here.
 - `getAuthor`: Return your vendor name here.
-- `isBase`: Return `true` here, if your plugin implements a whole new language, such as providing french snippets for the whole Shopware 6.
-Don't forget to watch your `getName` method then!
-Most of the times, you're just adding your own snippets to an existent language, then `false` will be your way to go.
+- `isBase`: Return `true` here, if your plugin implements a whole new language.

 ### Registering your service